exercism/jq/exercises/concept/vehicle-purchase/.docs/introduction.md

 ### Comparing Objects

-Two objects are equal if they have the same key:value pairs.
+Two objects are equal if they have the same key-value pairs.

 ```jq
 {name: "Joe", age: 42} == {age: 42, name: "Joe"}                # => true